 Sorocaba Sao Paulo, Brazil Travel Guide

-Itu (approx. 25 miles / 25 miles): Known as the "City of Giants," Itu is famous for its exaggeratedly large objects found around the city (e.g., a giant traffic light, a huge telephone booth).
+Itu (approx. 25 miles / 25 miles): Known as the "City of Giants," Itu is renowned for its exaggeratedly large objects found around the city (e.g., a giant traffic light, a huge telephone booth).
 It further boasts a charming historical city center with colonial architecture and interesting museums.

 These towns are easily accessible by car, requiring a short drive on good roads (often toll roads).
-Bus services also connect Sorocaba to these small cities, but they might require transfers and might be less frequent, making independent travel by car more straightforward.
+Bus services also connect Sorocaba to these small cities, but they might require transfers and may be less frequent, making independent travel by car more straightforward.

 Discover tranquil natural environments near Sorocaba for relaxation and outdoor activities.